TerryXhx/CS263-Project/README.md

 #### MatMultBlockRes

-It states that expressions for block multiplication of matrices.
+This lemma states how to calculate the product of  block partitioned matrices only involving multiplication of submatrices of the factors.

 ```Coq
 Lemma MatMultBlockRes: